CHAPTER ONE THE POPULARITY OF THE GOOD NEWS BIBLE

 The above two verses testify plainly to Christ's virgin birth.
 When the verses are properly translated, there remains no doubt as to the virginity of Mary.
 But the TEV rendering wickedly removes the certainty of this blessed truth.
 My friends, if Jesus Christ was not born of a virgin, He was not sinless and He could not have paid the price for our sins.
 This is no light matter.
 The sin nature is passed through the man (Rom.
 5:12).

 InPlainSite.org Note.
-As much as we agree with this review of the Good News Bible, we have to take exception to the above statement.
+As much as I agree with this review of the Good News Bible, I have to take exception to the above statement.
 The ‘Sin Nature’ is not passed through the man.
 Sin is a breaking of the law and not a disease that can be passed on.
 See Section on Original Sin.